Command Center

 Preview#

-Live preview of the project running in a Docker container.
+Live preview of the project running in a container.
 Start, stop, and share previews.
 See Preview.

 Bottom Panel#